Belmarsh is a high security prisoner’s prison in southeast London.

 Education and work

-Men in Belmarsh can access education, workshops and gym activities.
+Prisoners in Belmarsh can access education, workshops and gym activities.

 There is a detoxification and drug support service that can continue to offer support after release through community links.

-Residents are offered help to resettle by working with agencies in the following areas:
+Prisoners are offered help to resettle by working with agencies in the following areas:

 - children and families